ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 a new container with the correct operations having been performed.
 This makes it very easy and intuitive to debug the code, as the code is stepped through chronologically.
-In effect, all leaves of the input container are being processed concurrently, during the computation steps of the :code:`ivy.cross_entropy` function.
+In effect, all leaves of the input container are being processed concurrently, during the computation steps of the :func:`ivy.cross_entropy` function.

 However, what if we had added the
 `handle_nestable <https://github.com/unifyai/ivy/blob/5f58c087906a797b5cb5603714d5e5a532fc4cd4/ivy/func_wrapper.py#L407>`_
-wrapping as a decorator directly to the function :code:`ivy.cross_entropy`?
+wrapping as a decorator directly to the function :func:`ivy.cross_entropy`?

-In this case, the :code:`ivy.cross_entropy` function would itself be called multiple times, on each of the leaves of the container.
+In this case, the :func:`ivy.cross_entropy` function would itself be called multiple times, on each of the leaves of the container.
-The functions :code:`ivy.clip`, :code:`ivy.log`, :code:`ivy.sum`
+The functions :func:`ivy.clip`, :func:`ivy.log`, :func:`ivy.sum`
-and :code:`ivy.negative` would each only consume and return arrays, and debugging the :code:`ivy.cross_entropy` function would then become less intuitively chronological, with each leaf of the input container now processed sequentially, rather than concurrently.
+and :func:`ivy.negative` would each only consume and return arrays, and debugging the :func:`ivy.cross_entropy` function would then become less intuitively chronological, with each leaf of the input container now processed sequentially, rather than concurrently.